paulomarian0/masonry-layout-challenge/README.md

 The challenge can be found on this [link](https://github.com/Wiredcraft/test-frontend).
 The challenge is build a simple webpage following [Masonry Layout](https://www.sitepoint.com/understanding-masonry-layout/)

+## Deploy
+You can check the project in production [here](https://masonry-layout-challenge-2yuprpbvz-paulomarian0.vercel.app)

 ## How to Start the Project

 First, run the development server: